Plan. Equip. Train

 Winter weather presents hazards including slippery roads/surfaces, strong winds and environmental cold.
 Employers must prevent illnesses, injuries, or fatalities, by controlling these hazards in workplaces impacted by winter weather.

-OSHA and NOAA are working together on a public education effort aimed at improving the way people prepare for and respond to severe weather.
+OSHA and National Oceanic and Atmospheric Administration (NOAA) are working together on a public education effort aimed at improving the way people prepare for and respond to severe weather.
 This page is designed to help businesses and their workers prepare for winter weather, and to provide information about hazards that workers may face during and after winter storms.

 To prevent slips, trips, and falls, employers should clear snow and ice from walking surfaces, and spread deicer, as quickly as possible after a winter storm.
 When walking on snow or ice is unavoidable workers should be trained to:

-OSHA’s Hazard Alert (PDF*) and winter weather webpages provide guidance to employers on how to prevent serious injuries and fatalities.
+OSHA’s Hazard Alert, Snow Removal: Know the Hazards Pamplet, and winter weather webpages provide guidance to employers on how to prevent serious injuries and fatalities.
 Employers should consider options to avoid working on roofs or elevated heights, plan ahead for safe snow removal and must: